Integralist/integralist.co.uk/content/posts/python-management.md

 The only downside of this very simple approach is that installing Python via Homebrew means you'll have only a single version of Python installed and you have no control over what that version is, let alone have multiple versions installed (as the `python3` command will be overwritten each time).

+This consideration is actually _critical_ to understand when you consider the Linux OS internals use the same Python version as exposed to the end user.
+Meaning if you mess up your Python install on Linux, then there is a high chance you'll break the entire operating system!

 > Note: if you want to prevent accidentally executing `pip install` outside of a virtual environment then use `export PIP_REQUIRE_VIRTUALENV=true` (it can also be set in a [`~/.pip/pip.conf`](https://github.com/Integralist/dotfiles/blob/master/.pip/pip.conf))

 If you require virtual environments across _multiple_ Python versions, then read the following couple of sections...